GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 Paul Tillich, in his seminal work on the phenomenology of religion "The Dynamics of Faith", spoke of our religious motivation engine.
-Humans crave ultimate fulfillment, to do so we engage with our ultimate concern and the risk that our concern is idolatrous (i.e. worshipping a false idol and receiveing no such fulfillment).
+Humans crave ultimate fulfillment, to do so we engage with our ultimate concern and the risk that our concern is idolatrous (i.e. worshiping a false idol and receiving no such fulfillment).
 Meaning is our fulfillment produced by our success.

 On first glance, it seems that meaning could be represented by the success